CumulusNetworks/docs/content/cumulus-linux-42/Quick-Start-Guide/_index.md

 cumulus
 ```

 When you log into Cumulus Linux for the first time with the cumulus account, you are prompted to change the default password.
-After you provide a new password, the system reboots.
+After you provide a new password, the SSH session disconnects and you have to reconnect with the new password.

 {{%notice note%}}